 The incidence of one parent families is significantly higher in West Broadway, with 33.5% of families being headed by a single adult, a task carried out overwhelmingly by women.
 This number stands in stark contrast to the 19.5% of children being raised in single parent families city-wide.
 These families especially need attention and support, particularly when it comes to housing.
 Safe, affordable, and appropriate housing can make an enormous difference in quality of life for families, and even more so for families at the margins.
-See Tables 9 and 10 below and Figures 10, 11 and 12 (Statistics Canada 2016a, c).
+See Table 8 below and Charts 9, 10 and 11 (Statistics Canada 2016a, c).